 What is a waist cincher?

 The first question is what a waist cincher actually is.
 It’s similar to a corset and is sometimes considered a kind of corset, but it’s a specific category with a specific purpose.
-Like a corset, waist cinchers are a garment that wraps around your waist and compresses it.
+Like a corset, waist cinchers are a garment that wraps around your waist and compresses it (also you can read the best body shapers brands post).
 Both keep their shape and hold your waist in with “boning,” or thin metal or plastic rods that go up and down the garmet, and both usually fasten in the front with hooks and eyes and sometimes have laces in the back to let you adjust the tightness.

 So how is a waist cincher different?
 First of all, they’re usually made of different materials.
 Most waist cinchers are made of thick latex, or sometimes nylon.
 They also cover different parts of the body–corsets typically go all the way from the bust to the upper hips, while cinchers just cover the waist.
 But the main difference is function: corsets are basically intended like any other kind of clothes, for how they look.
 Cinchers are specifically designed to work with waist training, which means they have a different, tighter fit, promote perspiration, and are designed for you to be able to wear them all day and even exercise in them.